-As of June 30, 2022, no milestone payments have been accrued or paid in relation to this agreement.
+As of September 30, 2022, no milestone payments have been accrued or paid in relation to this agreement.

-In July 2022, the Company notified OyaGen of its intent to terminate the License Agreement, with an effective date of September 20, 2022.
+In July 2022, the Company notified OyaGen of its intent to terminate the OyaGen License Agreement, and the agreement was terminated effective September 20, 2022.